alozano-77/AWS-SAA-C02-Course/README.md

 IAM Roles are also identities that are used by large groups of individuals.
 If have more than 5000 principals, it could be a candidate for an IAM Role.

-IAM Roles are **assumed** you become that role.
+IAM Roles are **assumed**, you become that role.

 This can be used short term by other identities.

-IAM Users can have inline or managed policies which control which permissions the identity gets within AWS

-Policies which grant, allow or deny, permissions based on their associations.
+IAM Users can have inline or managed policies which control which permissions the identity gets within AWS.
+Policies which grant, allow or deny permissions based on their associations.

-IAM Roles have two types of roles can be attached.
+IAM Roles have two types of policies that can be attached:

 - Trust Policy: Specifies which identities are allowed to assume the role.
 - Permissions Policy: Specifies what the role is allowed to do.

 If an identity is allowed on the **Trust Policy**, it is given a set of **Temporary Security Credentials**.
-Similar to access keys except they are time limited to expire.
+Similar to access keys except they are time limited.
 The identity will need to renew them by reassuming the role.

 Every time the **Temporary Security Credentials** are used, the access